 Roman Bubbles (cucurbitulae).
 Larger ones were placed on large parts of the body, such as the back or thighs.
 The smaller ones were used on the hands.

 Tubes to prevent spasms and adhesions.
 After surgery on the nose, anus, and vagina, a bronze or lead tube was used to drain fluids and administer medications.

 A cauterizing plate (ferrum candens).
 Medics of ancient times used many varieties of this device.
 Hot cauterizers are still used today to stop tissue or arterial bleeding.

 A catheter used to unblock a blocked urinary tract and allow urine to drain.
 The early forms were pipes made of bronze and steel; later versions took the form of a narrow S for men and a simple S for women.

 Obstetric hooks (hamus, acutus).
 They were frequently mentioned in Greek and Roman literature.
 Both blunt and sharp versions of the tool were used, and they were used in exactly the same way as they are today.

 forceps to remove the language.
 Greek medicine expert – Aetius – recalls how he performed surgery to remove the language.
 First firmly compressed language using the tongs to prevent bleeding, and then it was cut off.

 Scalpels were made of bronze or steel and were of various lengths.
 Typically, the larger ones were used for long and deep cuts in the soft parts of the body.
 For more precise and smaller cuts, shorter blade scalpels were used.

 Operational scissors (forfex).
 Ancient sources mention the use of such scissors to cut the patient’s hair and obtain more convenient access to the skin.
-Only a few accounts mention the use of tissue cutting tools.
+Only a few accounts mention the use of tissue-cutting tools.

-Tools for mixing drugs/ointments and applying to wounds.
+Tools for mixing drugs/ointments and applying them to wounds.
 They were also used by artists to mix colours.